Guidelines for Contacting Specialty Career Advisors

 -Vascular Surgery

-As a clinical student, the following information is helpful for you to share during your meetings with Specialty Career Advisors.
-By providing this info, SCAs will be better equipped to provide an accurate assessment of your level of competitiveness relative to the specialty and advise you on your application strategy.
+The following information is helpful for you to share with Specialty Career Advisors so they will be equipped to provide an accurate assessment of your level of competitiveness relative to the specialty and advise you on your application strategy.

-• Low Step 1 or Step 2CK score
+- Low Step 2CK score for your specialty

-• 2 or more Passes in Patient Care Phase, not including pass/fail rotations (this is specialty-dependant)
+- 2 or more Passes in Patient Care Phase, not including pass/fail rotations (this is specialty-dependent)

-If you are considering dual applying, please meet with Career Advising first to determine how much detail about the other specialty you will share with the SCA.
+If you are considering dual applying, please meet with Career Advising first to discuss how to navigate this conversation with the SCA.